mkutz/screenplay-workshop-parabank/README.md

 Why don't we make our [Actor] know things by heart as well?

-So let's create a new method `knows`, which takes an instance of the new [Fact] interface and stores it in another Set named `facts`.
-To use facts, we can basically copy the `getAbility` method and adjust it to get `Fact`s and to throw a [MissingFactException] with a reasonable message if a fact in unknown to the actor.
+So let's create a new interface [Fact] and a new method `knows` taking an instance and store it in a Map of `facts`.

+// Create `Fact` interface, `Actor.knows(String, Fact)` method and the `facts` field as a `Map<String, Fact>`

+The key of the `facts` Map will be an abstract name, we can distinguish between two facts of the same type.
+For example bank accounts or telephone numbers.

+To get a stored fact, we crate a new method `getFact`, which either returns the requested fact or throws a [MissingFactException] if `facts` does not contain the requested fact.

+// Create `T Actor.getFact(String, T)`

-As we will mainly use the `knows` method in our [BaseScreenplay]'s `setupActor` method –just like `can`–, we should also return the actor instance.
+As we will mainly use the `knows` method in our [BaseScreenplay]'s setup methods, we should also return the actor instance.

 Now we can create some facts.
 Let's start with the actor's [Credentials] as they are used in both existing screenplays.

 So we implement the [Fact] interface and add one String field for the user name and one for the password plus the corresponding getter methods.
 We also add the usual static method to create an instance of [Credentials].

+// Implement `Credentials` `Fact`
+// Generate `equals`, `hashCode` and `toString`
+// Add `knows(credentials(username, password)` to the [BaseScreenplay]

 After the actor knows their credentials, now we can remove the username and password fields from the [Login] task.
 Instead, we can now call `getFact` on the performing actor instance to get the required facts.

+// Inline username and password, use `getFact` in Login

 Let's run [LoginScreenplay] again to check, if it still works the way it should.

+// Run `LoginScreenplay`

+Nice.

+Since the actor itself can now contain knowledge, reduce the `performAs` parameters to just the [Actor] instance.

 Let's improve this a bit further by putting our magically working user name and password into a new static method `defaultCredentials`, which does not take any parameters.

+// Add `defaultCredentials` and move username and password from `BaseScreenplay` to `Credentials` class.

 These default test data methods make using [Fact]s very convenient.
 It reduces the risk of fact duplications among our tests, since we can get the magic default values from anywhere, and if they change for some reason, we can also update them in exactly one place.

 As another homework exercise, try to use [Fact]s in your [RegisterScreenplay].

-### Part 5: Learning Facts by performing Tasks
+### Part 6: Learning Facts by performing Tasks

 Welcome back to part 5.

 Let's have a short look into the revised [RegisterScreenplay].

+// Open `RegisterScreenplay`

 I added a lot of more implementations of the Fact interface:
 - [FullName],